 We all know the dental marketplace is changing quickly.
-We believe, however, that it’s still possible to thrive.
+We believe, however, that it’s possible to thrive.
 It just takes better systems, smarter strategies, and investing in yourself.
 Don’t get complacent and let your practice go adrift on a sea of change.
 Take control and chart a course for practice growth.

 DE’s Principles of Practice Management Conference